Death: Causes

 The leading cause of human death in developing countries is infectious disease.
 The leading causes in developed countries are atherosclerosis (heart disease and stroke), cancer, and other diseases related to obesity and aging.
 By an extremely wide margin, the largest unifying cause of death in the developed world is biological aging, leading to various complications known as aging-associated diseases.
 These conditions cause loss of homeostasis, leading to cardiac arrest, causing loss of oxygen and nutrient supply, causing irreversible deterioration of the brain and other tissues.
 Of the roughly 150,000 people who die each day across the globe, about two thirds die of age-related causes.
 In industrialized nations, the proportion is much higher, approaching 90%.
 With improved medical capability, dying has become a condition to be managed.

 In developing nations, inferior sanitary conditions and lack of access to modern medical technology make death from infectious diseases more common than in developed countries.
 One such disease is tuberculosis, a bacterial disease that killed 1.8 million people in 2015.
-Malaria causes about 400–900 million cases of fever and 1–3M deaths annually.
+In 2004, malaria caused about 2.7 million deaths annually.
 The AIDS death toll in Africa may reach 90–100 million by 2025.

 According to Jean Ziegler, the United Nations Special Reporter on the Right to Food, 2000 – Mar 2008, mortality due to malnutrition accounted for 58% of the total mortality rate in 2006.
 Ziegler says worldwide, approximately 62 million people died from all causes and of those deaths, more than 36 million died of hunger or diseases due to deficiencies in micronutrients.

 Tobacco smoking killed 100 million people worldwide in the 20th century and could kill 1 billion people worldwide in the 21st century, a World Health Organization report warned.

 Many leading developed world causes of death can be postponed by diet and physical activity, but the accelerating incidence of disease with age still imposes limits on human longevity.
 The evolutionary cause of aging is, at best, only beginning to be understood.
 It has been suggested that direct intervention in the aging process may now be the most effective intervention against major causes of death.